miguelalba96/github.io/_tabs/research.md

 ### Research - Universität Potsdam

 We found how continual learning regularization penalties such as *Elastic weight Consolidation EWC* could improve the generalization-robustness trade-off produced by the distribution mismatch between adversarial examples and clean data.
-This means when fine-tuning on adversarial examples adversarial regularization penalties could improve the generalization performance on the clean data lost by standard adversarial training strategies.
+This means when fine-tuning on adversarial examples continual learning regularization penalties could improve the generalization performance on the clean data lost by standard adversarial training strategies.

 *Link: Soon (Getting distribution permissions)*